nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-14-corporate_sustainability_strategies.md

 title: "13 Ideas to Create a Sustainability Strategy for Your Business"
 layout: post
 date: 2023-08-14
+update_date: 2023-09-13
 author: jack_nicholaisen
-summary: "Corporate sustainability is increasingly important.
-This article provides insights into developing, implementing, and measuring effective sustainability strategies.
-It offers practical lessons for entrepreneurs and business owners to remain competitive and ensure long-term success.
-Don't miss out on the opportunity to learn how to make a positive impact on your business and the world around you – read on!"
+summary: "Corporate sustainability matters.
+Learn to develop, implement, and measure strategies for long-term success and positive impact.
+Read on!"
 permalink: /corporation/sustainability-strategies/
 ---